 15.4) Ensure Service Provider Contracts Include Security Requirements

-Notes: The security function associated with this Safeguard is Protect.
+Notes: The security function associated with this Safeguard is Govern.
 Security should be implemented in the beginning stages when developing a service provider management policy.
-Security is important to start off with because it can become costly long term if left neglected.
-Ensure that the service providers being considered incorporate industry standards for security such as ISO 27001.
+Security is important to start off with because it can become costly in the long term if left neglected.
+Ensure that the service providers being considered incorporate industry standards for security, such as ISO 27001.

 15.5) Assess Service Providers

-Notes: The security function associated with this Safeguard is Identify.
+Notes: The security function associated with this Safeguard is Govern.
 Ensure that service providers are in line with the scope set forth in your service provider management policy.

 15.6) Monitor Service Providers